If you want to get a pet to make your home look more lively, but you don’t want to take care of a big animal like cat or dog, go for a fish!

-- Sometimes, heating temperature is not the same at desired temperature set on thermostat
+- Sometimes, heating temperature is not the same as the desired temperature set on thermostat

 2. Neo-Therm Heater – Top Rated Aquarium Heaters

 The first eye-catching signature feature of this heater is its elegant design.
-It is small and super flat which makes it easy and space-efficient to attach on the side of the aquarium.
+It is small and very flat which makes it easy and space-efficient to attach to the side of the aquarium.

 This heater is equipped with an electric thermostat and two indicator lights.
 Each indicator light is associated with one label.
 The indicator light above your chosen setting stays steady while the indicator above the current water temperature label keeps flashing until the two temperature labels are equal.
-These light are handy when keeping track of the water temperature so you can ‘come to the rescue’ if you notice the temperature goes out of the acceptable range.
+These light are handy when keeping track of the water temperature so you can “come to the rescue” if you notice the temperature has gone outside the acceptable range.

 For extra safety and reliability, this product is equipped with an integrated thermal protection circuitry.
-This circuitry will shut the heater down before it can overheat so the fish and living beings in the aquarium will not have to suffer from the overheated water.
+This circuitry will shut the heater down before it can overheat, so the fish and living beings in the aquarium will not have to suffer from overheated water.

-The outer casing is also designed to be shatterproof and also waterproof.
-Thanks to that, the heater is fully submersible into the water and can be arranged anywhere in the tank.
+The outer casing is also designed to be both shatterproof and waterproof.
+Thanks to that, the heater is fully submersible into the water and can be placed anywhere in the tank.

 This heater has an issue with its size.
-This heater only comes in 25 Watt size and this can be troublesome if you have bigger aquarium tank.
-Even with its strongest setting, a 25 Watt heater might not be sufficient enough to heat up a big tank alone.
+This heater only comes in 25 watt size and this can be troublesome if you have larger-sized aquarium tank.
+Even on its strongest setting, a 25 watt heater might not be sufficient to heat up a big tank alone.